MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/add-edit-users.md

 ms.assetid: e82c8d18-fe81-4812-ad78-77d178111064
 ms.reviewer:
 ---
-# Manage users in [!INCLUDE[pn-ms-dyn-365-for-sales](../includes/pn-ms-dyn-365-for-sales.md)], Business edition
+# Create or manage users

-### To log on to [!INCLUDE[pn-ms-dyn-365-for-sales](../includes/pn-ms-dyn-365-for-sales.md)], Business Edition, every user in your organization must have a user account.
+To log on to [!INCLUDE[pn-ms-dyn-365-for-sales](../includes/pn-ms-dyn-365-for-sales.md)], Business Edition, every user in your organization must have a user account.
 Create a user account for each user to give them access to the Sales app.

 When you create a user in [!INCLUDE[pn-ms-dyn-365-for-sales](../includes/pn-ms-dyn-365-for-sales.md)], Business edition, you can define a user ID, generate password, assign license and security role in a single step.